 It is evident that the minimizer $f$ of the population risk $\ee(f)$ over $\LL^{2}_{\mu_X}(\SS^{d-1})$ is $f^*(X) = \EE[Y | X]$.
 Assuming that $f^* \in \HH_K$, we are interested in the convergence of the excess risk (in expectation), given by of the iterative sequence $\{\bar{f}_n\}_{n \geq 1}$, which we constructed in \eqref{eq:iterationbar}.

 In this section, we demonstrate that T-kernel SGD can achieve the optimal convergence rates under mild conditions and discuss the effect of hyperparameters in T-kernel SGD on the bias-variance balance.
 To present our convergence analysis, we first introduce several basic assumptions.
-The two most crucial of these are the regularity assumption concerning the optimal fitting $f^*$ (see \autoref{hyp2} (b) below) and the capacity assumption of the function space $\HH_K$ (see \autoref{hyp3} below).
-These assumptions are based on the following covariance operator.
-For $L_n \in \NN\cup\{0\}$, we define
+The two most critical assumptions are the regularity assumption regarding the optimal fitting $f^*$ (see \autoref{hyp2} (b) below) and the capacity assumption of the function space $\HH_K$ (see \autoref{hyp3} below).
+These assumptions are grounded in the following covariance operators.
+For $L_n \in \mathbb{N} \cup \{0\}$, we define